orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/01-Open Position.md

     ```
 6. **Submit Transaction**: Include the generated instructions in a Solana transaction and send it to the network using the Solana SDK.
 Ensure that you have enough of both Token A and Token B as calculated in the quote, or the transaction will fail.

-> ⚠️ You cannot use `openPositionInstructions()` on Splash Pools, as this function is specifically for Concentrated Liquidity Pools.
+> ⚠️ You cannot use this function on Splash Pools, as this function is specifically for Concentrated Liquidity Pools.

 ## 3. Usage examples

 ### Opening a Position in a Splash Pool

 Suppose you want to provide 1,000,000 tokens of Token A at a price of 0.0001 SOL.
 You will also need to provide 100 SOL as Token B to match the price.
-Use `openFullRangePositionInstructions()` to add liquidity to the pool.
+By using the SDK to open full range positions, you ensure that your liquidity is spread evenly across all price levels.
 This approach is ideal if you are launching a new token and want to facilitate easy swaps for traders.

 ### Opening a Position in a Concentrated Liquidity Pool

 If you want to maximize capital efficiency, you can open a position in a Concentrated Liquidity Pool.
-For example, if you want to provide liquidity between the price range of 0.00005 SOL to 0.00015 SOL for Token A, use `openPositionInstructions()`.
-This allows you to focus your liquidity in a narrower price range, making it more effective and profitable.
+For example, if the current price is at 0.01 and you want to maximize profitability, you could use the SDK to deposit liquidity between the price range of 0.009 and 0.011.
+This approach allows you to focus your liquidity in a narrow range, making it more effective and potentially more profitable.

 ## Next Steps